-Initially, the Board will carry out an assessment of its own effectiveness and that of the systems of governance on an annual basis.
-This will take the form of questionnaires and discussions between members of the Board, together with input from relevant representatives from both Artex and the Branch Office in Slovakia.
+The Board carries out an assessment of its own effectiveness and that of the systems of governance on an annual basis.
+This takes the form of questionnaires and discussions between members of the Board, together with input from relevant representatives from both Artex and the Branch Office in Slovakia.

-A further independent review will be carried out on an annual basis by the Internal Audit function with respect to most areas.
+A further independent review is carried out periodically by the Internal Audit function with respect to most areas.
 The review of the effectiveness of the Internal Audit function itself will be carried out by the Board.

-In addition, the Board may select any areas of governance where it has particular concerns for an in depth review on an ad hoc basis.
+In addition, the Board may select any areas of governance where it has particular concerns for an indepth review where felt appropriate.